Map-A-Droid/MAD-ATV/README_usbflashing.md

 <br> Then push in and hold the reset button while plugging the usb cable into your android box.
 <br> It will only work on 1 of your boxes USB ports, so if nothing happens try the other one.
 If that doesnt help try other ports on your computer, or maybe even another computer, or another cable
 <br> When the box is seen in the burn tool it will start flashing.
 Connect the power cable.
+<br> After 100% you may click stop.
+Then close the USB burn tool.
+Then unplug the box.
+Congratulations, you have flashed the ROM!